• Skip to main content

 • Andrew Beckett

-Andrew Beckett 2 months ago in reply to ShawnLogan
+Andrew Beckett over 2 years ago in reply to ShawnLogan

 Also look at (from the command line) "spectre -h relay" (the analogLib switch component is the spectre "relay" component).
 You seem to have connected it up in a rather strange way.
 The voltage on the controlling input controls whether the switch is open or closed, and then you can choose the resistance when open or closed.